-When the movie came out, many viewers and critics were skeptical of the scenes where Jake Hoyt smokes marijuana laced with PCP and Alonzo's explanation of how a cop who didn't take drugs offered to him on the street would be ID'd as police and murdered.
+When the movie came out, many viewers and critics were skeptical of the scenes where Jake Hoyt smokes marijuana laced with PCP, and Alonzo's explanation of how a cop who didn't take drugs offered to him on the street, would be ID'd as police and murdered.
 David Ayer responded in an interview by holding up a highlighted section of the LAPD's rules and regulations; it stated that officers were allowed to use narcotics in very specific undercover situations, and hewed closely to what Alonzo told Jake.

 During the scene when Jake plays cards with the Latino gangsters, director Antoine Fuqua gave certain instructions to the actors playing the gangsters, without telling Ethan Hawke.
 This was done to further confuse him and add to the tension of the scene.

 T. Rodgers, the founder of the Black P. Stones Bloods in Baldwin Village a.k.a.
-The Jungles in Los Angeles, was on set for all of the filming in his neighborhood and allowed the producers to use his neighborhood in exchange for casting gang members.
+The Jungles in Los Angeles, was on set for all of the filming in his neighborhood, and allowed the producers to use his neighborhood, in exchange for casting gang members.

-Tobey Maguire was seriously considered for the part of Officer Jack Hoyt.
+Tobey Maguire was seriously considered for the part of Officer Jake Hoyt.
 He even followed Undercover Narcotics officers in Los Angeles for two months and gained weight for the role.
 He was dropped when Ethan Hawke, Fuqua's first choice, was finally available for the shooting schedule.

 The film had several police technical advisors.
 Among them is Detective-Sergeant Brian Davis, an LAPD veteran who is one of the most respected and decorated officer of the infamous elite Special Investigation Section.